zigman-dev/vscode-commit-test/README.md

             "account": {
                 // Valid account which can login to the Jenkins service (usually your NT account), mandatory "user": "your.name",
+                // Password for the valid account
                 "password": "password",

                 // Mail address to send notification to, optional "mail": "your.mail@realtek.com",
             },

-            // Jenkins host and job to submit test to, optional and default to the following value.
+            // Jenkins host to submit test to, just use default "hostAddress": "http://172.26.6.130:8080",
-            // Use default (just leave them undefined) unless you know what you are doing.
-            "hostAddress": "http://172.26.6.130:8080",

             "commit-test": {
-                "jobName": "mainline/commit_test"
+                // Jenkins job to submit commit-test to, just use default "jobName": "mainline/commit_test"
             },
             "pre-commit": {
-                "jobName": "cooper/pre-commit",
+                // Jenkins job to submit pre-commit to, just use default "jobName": "cooper/pre-commit",
+                // Parameters for pre-commit.
+Normally these will be tweaked for individual test.
                 "parameters": {
+                    // Extra variables to use while configuring modem.
+Do not define CPPFLAGS variable here, please use modem_cppflags for macro defining.
                     "modem_config": "",
+                    // Extra CPPFLAGS to use while building modem.
                     "modem_cppflags": "",
+                    // Extra variables to use while building AP.
+Do not define CPPFLAGS variable here, please use ap_cppflags for macro defining.
                     "ap_config": "",
-                    "ap_cppflags": ""
+                    // Extra CPPFLAGS to use while building AP "ap_cppflags": ""
                 }
             }